Skip to main

-Fellowships that include a tuition scholarship are subject to current tuition policies.
-Tuition scholarships include the standard graduate tuition, Johnson Center fees and health fees; they do not include student specific fees, such as lab fees, course fees, program fees, music fees, distance learning course fees, or tuition charges above and beyond the standard graduate rate.
+For fellowships that include a tuition scholarship, the standard graduate tuition and all mandatory fees are covered.
+They do not include student specific fees, such as lab fees, course fees, program fees, music fees, distance learning course fees, or tuition charges above and beyond the standard graduate rate.

 Association of Emeriti Faculty Endowed Fellowship